Alexander Technique and Acting

 Conclusion

-As actors, we are called upon to be masters of our selves (emotionally, physically, mentally... actually, pretty much all the Lee’s😀).
+As actors, we are called upon to be observers and masters of our selves (emotionally, physically, mentally... actually, pretty much all the Lee’s😀).

 Mr. Alexander’s technique is an invaluable tool we can use toward attaining that mastery: It can help us prevent vocal and other physical injury and increase our career longevity.
 It improves our breathing and stamina.
 It can help us begin to notice and address emotional blocks.
 It can help us gently peel away the layers of the onion to find a truer “neutral.”